waelosamahelmi/babylon-app/THERMAL_RECEIPT_LAYOUT.md

 ### **What You Should See:**
 - ✅ Bold, large text throughout
 - ✅ Clear 5mm margins on sides
-- ✅ "pizzeria antonio" centered at top
+- ✅ "Pizzeria Antonio" centered at top
 - ✅ All text in Finnish
 - ✅ Euro symbols for all prices
 - ✅ Professional, easy-to-read layout